CS++ Cohort Program

 %

-of students to do an internship
+of those students do an internship

 %